mekomsolutions/openmrs-module-initializer/README.md

 ### Releases notes

 #### Version 2.1.0
+* Introduced safe and unsafe API modes to suit either app runtime loading or early failure loading for CI.
+* (_For devs._) Introduced `BaseFileLoader` and `BaseInputStreamLoader` as part of a better streamlined loading framework.
 * _Initialize Validator_ a standalone fatjar to make dry runs of OpenMRS configs.
 * Nested structures of configuration files are supported.
 * Added a runtime property to define an inclusion or exclusion list of domains.